davidcereal/dberger1989.github.io/_posts/08-15-2016-d3-unemployment.markdown

 ---
 # D3 is Worth It

 The D3.js visualization library is an incredible tool for creative with data viz.
 The level of control and dynamism possible in D3 is simply unmatched.
 But many data scientists I know find D3 too daunting a tool to learn, as the learning curve seems pretty steep and there are easier tools out there like Tableau.
-In fact, when I first started attending ![D3 meet-ups] (http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised at how small a proportion of the participants were data scientists.
+In fact, when I first started attending [D3 meet-ups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised at how small a proportion of the participants were data scientists.

 While I agree that there is a steep learning curve, I consider the creative possibilities of D3 to be so exciting and next-level that when I considered whether or not to dive in, I didn't frame it in comparison to Tableau but rather to other essential data science tools like Spark and scikit-learn, which also required substantial effort and energy, but were obviously completely worth it.
 That paradigm shift made me mentally prepared to jump in full force.